Always list the articles, websites, books, and other source of information that you used when you're working on a class assignment.

 - Search an article database to identify a journal article

-- If the pdf or html full text isn't with the article description, use Journal Finder (lists all of our journal, newspaper, and magazine subscriptions)
+- If the pdf or html full text isn't with the article description, use the Journal A to Z list (lists all of our journal, newspaper, and magazine subscriptions)

 CINAHL - A guide to professional and peer reviewed (very scholarly) articles for nursing and other health professions. *Great* search limits for your work, such as Peer Reviewed and Publication type: Case study.
 Includes good audiology journals, such as the Journal of the American Academic of Audiology.
 Often has article full text right under each result.